 Keys specs:

-Bissell’s Myair purifier features a pre-filter, carbon filter and HEPA filter.
-There are two speed options — high and low — along with a sleep mode for quiet filtration overnight, Bissell says.
-Its capacity is smaller than other models — just 88 square feet — so if you’re shopping for a larger space, we recommended the Bissell air320 Max Smart Wi-Fi Air Purifier, which covers 363 square feet, in our guide to air purifiers.
-This model has a 4.7-star average rating from over 8,000 reviews on Amazon.
+Bissell’s Myair purifier has three filters and two speed options — high and low — along with a sleep mode for quiet filtration overnight, according to Bissell.
+Its capacity is smaller than other models — just 88 square feet — so if you’re shopping for a larger space, we recommended the Bissell air320 Max Smart Wi-Fi Air Purifier, which covers 363 square feet.
+This model has a 4.6-star average rating from over 6,000 reviews on Amazon and is one of the lightest air purifiers on our list, weighing under five pounds.

 Other highly rated air purifiers under $150 to consider